LLNL/Abmarl/docs/src/tutorials/gridworld/team_battle.rst

 * Experiment with the number of agents per team as well as the capabilities of those agents.
 You might find that a super capable agent is still effective against a team of multiple agents.
-* Create a Hunter-Forager simulation, where one team of agents act as resources that can be foraged by another team, which can be hunted by a third team.
-Do this using the same components here.
-Hint: you may need to use a custom :ref:`done condition <gridworld_done>`.
+* Create a Hunter-Forager simulation, where one team of agents act as immobile resources that can be foraged by another team, which can be hunted by a third team.
+Try using the same components here, although you may need to use a custom :ref:`done condition <gridworld_done>`.
 * Connect this simulation with the Reinforcement Learning capabilities of Abmarl via a :ref:`Simulation Manager<sim-man>`.
 What kind of behaviors do the agents